These vegan stuffed portobello mushrooms with spinach and farro are a delicious and easy-to-make festive main.

 With that said, I still think it’s important to have something that assumes the role of “heartiest thing on the table”.
 Enter these vegan stuffed portobello mushrooms.
 If you’re a fan of stuffed mushrooms, you’re going to love these because they’re basically a giant version of the classic appetizer.
 In fact, when Rene first tried one, his expert review was, “Whoa, there’s like a whole meal in here.”
 Indeed!
 Let’s dive in.

-- Portobello Mushrooms: If possible, choose mushrooms that have their edges still intact – this will help contain the filling.
+- Portobello Mushrooms: If possible, choose mushrooms that have their edges still intact – they will help contain the filling.

-- Shallot: Feel free to substitute with yellow or red onion.
+- Farro: Feel free to sub with brown or wild rice.

 - Panko: These Japanese-style breadcrumbs are crunchier and fluffier than American-style.
 They’re available in most supermarkets, but if you can’t find them, regular will do.